-Figure 3 shows a simplified block diagram of the AD9755.
-The AD9755 consists of a PMOS current source array capable of providing up to 20 mA of full-scale current, I{OUTFS} .
+Figure 3 shows a simplified block diagram of the AD9751.
+The AD9751 consists of a PMOS current source array capable of providing up to 20 mA of full-scale current, I{OUTFS} .
 The array is divided into 31 equal sources that make up the five most significant bits (MSBs).
 The next four bits, or middle bits, consist of 15 equal current sources whose value is 1/16th of an MSB current source.
-The remaining LSBs are a binary weighted fraction of the middle bit current sources, instead of an R-2R ladder, enhances dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k Ω).
+The remaining LSB is a binary weighted fraction of the middle bit current sources.
+Implementing the middle and lower bits with current sources, instead of an R-2R ladder, enhances dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k Ω).